jbech-linaro/optee_docs/building/devices/rpi3.rst

     U-Boot> saveenv

 Boot up with NFS
 ~~~~~~~~~~~~~~~~
-With all preparations done correctly above, you should now be able to boot up
+With all preparations above done correctly, you should now be able to boot up
 the device and kernel, secure side OP-TEE and the entire root filesystem should
 be loaded from the network shares (NFS).
 Power up the Raspberry, halt in U-Boot and
 then type.